With frequent coverage in the media, low carb and ketogenic diets have become increasingly popular over recent years.

 There are various methods people can use to test if they are “in ketosis”.

 It is also worth noting that ‘ketosis’ and ‘ketoacidosis’ are very different things.
-For more on this topic, see this guide to ketogenic diets and ketoacidosis.
+For more on this topic, see this guide to how ketoacidosis relates to a ketogenic diet.

 What Are Ketone Bodies?